aip-dev/aip.dev/aip/general/0158/aip.md

     the same; if any arguments are different, the API **should** send a `400 Bad Request` error.
 - The response **must not** be a streaming response.
+- Services **may** support using page tokens across versions of a service, but are not required to do so.
 - Response messages for collections **should** define a `string next_page_token` field, providing the user with a page token that may be used to retrieve the next page.